 AZ-801 Exam Dumps and Practice Test

 AZ-801: Configuring Windows Server Hybrid Advanced Services Microsoft Official Practice Test.
-The MeasureUp AZ-801: Configuring Windows Server Hybrid Advanced Services practice test from mind hub is designed to help you prepare for and pass the Microsoft AZ-801 exam.
+The MeasureUp AZ-801: Configuring Windows Server Hybrid Advanced Services practice test from the mind hub is designed to help you prepare for and pass the Microsoft AZ-801 exam.

 This exam is aimed at administrators who want to validate their skills.
 You should have knowledge of Windows Admin Center, PowerShell, Azure Arc, Azure Automation Update Management, Microsoft Defender for Identity, Microsoft Defender for Cloud (formerly called Azure Security Center), Azure Migrate, and Azure Monitor.
 You should be able to implement and manage on-premises and hybrid solutions and perform tasks related to security, migration, monitoring, high availability, troubleshooting, and disaster recovery.